 VIRTUAL | requires some type of internet connectivity with a device such as a smartphone or laptop

 REMOTE | performed off-site, not at the organization’s facilities or properties and does not require the use of any internet-ready device

-Since March of this year, many nonprofits have struggled to pivot from mostly in-person to almost exclusively virtual volunteer opportunities.
-The sudden shut-down of the city did not provide nonprofits with the resources (time or funds) to develop a seamless transition plan.
+Since March of this year when COVID-19 led to quick shut-down of the City, many nonprofits have struggled to pivot from mostly in-person to almost exclusively virtual volunteer opportunities without much lead time or funds to develop a seamless transition plan.
 And let’s face it – virtual volunteer opportunities require at least one party (the nonprofit or the volunteer) to have the right technology and skill to get the job done.
 Many smaller nonprofits operate on small budgets and could not/cannot afford to purchase enough devices or provide the right training to their volunteer force.

 So, seven months later here we are – a community that’s not quite ready to begin meeting in person again yet still depends on volunteers.
 If you’re one of the hundreds of local volunteers who said you still want to volunteer but you’re not yet comfortable with the state of the pandemic to volunteer in-person, here are three reasons why you should consider volunteering virtually.

 Look for remote volunteer opportunities that don’t require technology of any kind.
 Browse a list of local virtual and remote opportunities in the Volunteer Houston portal.